Travel Tales from Argentina and South America

 One of the best parts about Mendoza is that it is home to Mount Aconcagua, the largest mountain in the southern hemisphere (and the Americas).
-This mountain is part of the Andes Mountain Range and is found within the regional park for the province called Provinicial Aconcagua Park.
+This mountain is part of the Andes Mountain Range and is found within the regional park for the province called Provincial Aconcagua Park.
 For anyone looking for the ultimate hiking or mountain climbing visit, look no further than Mendoza.
-Ideal for those travelers interested in hiking or mountain climbing, this park recieves tourists from all over the world each year.
+Ideal for those travelers interested in adventure activities in Mendoza, this park receives tourists from all over the world each year.
 If you think you have what it takes to ascend these peaks, spend a day or two exploring the mountain range.
 As one of Mendoza’s top attractions, it promises to provide an exciting adventure.

 For a great way to explore the mountainous countryside and enjoy the beauty of the Mendoza area, consider signing up for a day of horseback riding.
 No previous experience is required to participate.
 You will be led by guides who will take you on a leisurely ride up some of Mendoza’s hills, where you will enjoy spectacular views of the rolling hills and wineries below.
 This is a great activity that every type of tourist will enjoy.